 Compliance with cGMP (Current Good Manufacturing Practices):

-Quality Standards: Adherence to cGMP standards to ensure the quality and consistency of the manufactured product.
+Quality Standards: Adherence to cGMP standards is necessary to ensure the quality and consistency of the manufactured product.

 Documentation Practices: Maintaining accurate and complete documentation throughout the technology transfer process.